 [table id=1 /]

-The Queen of Sheba was King Solomon’s black mistress from Ethiopia.
-According to the Bible, she made a special trip to Israel just to meet him.
+The Queen of Sheba is one of the people that stands out in scripture, even though there isn’t a lot that is said about her.
+According to the Bible, she made a special trip from Ethiopia to Israel just to meet Solomon, based only on hearing rumors of his wisdom.
 To understand the significance of this meeting, we must understand how political ties were made in the ancient world.
 In order to form alliances, royalty would often marry each other or have their children marry each other.
 We’ll come back to this meeting further down, but first, let’s look at the Queen’s Hamite connection:

 Who Was The Queen of Sheba?

-Her name is not given in scripture, but what we know is that she had heard the fame of Solomon, and wanted to test his wisdom with “hard questions”.
+Her name is not given in scripture, but to the Ethiopians she was known as Queen Makeda.
+What we do know from scripture is that she had heard the fame of Solomon, and wanted to test his wisdom with “hard questions”.

-She arrives with a massive caravan full of gifts for Solomon, even though he is already rich beyond belief.
-After she is satisfied with his answers, The Queen of Sheba gives Solomon unmatched riches from here kingdom.
+Queen Makeda arrived with a massive caravan full of gifts for Solomon, even though he is already rich beyond belief.
+After she is satisfied with his answers, The Queen of Sheba gives Solomon unmatched riches from her kingdom.

 “And she gave the king an hundred and twenty talents of gold, and of spices very great store, and precious stones: there came no more such abundance of spices as these which the queen of Sheba gave to king Solomon.” – 1 King 10:10